-Figure 16: Starting a test case and using the DatagramSocketAPI
+Figure 17: Starting a test case and using the DatagramSocketAPI

-Figure 16 displays the necessary steps for a complete send and receive cycle.
-After the user triggers the execution of a test case at the test environment, a triexecuteTestcase operation is triggered within the SA according to TRI.
+Figure 17 displays the necessary steps for a complete send and receive cycle.
+After the user triggers the execution of a test case at the test environment, a triExecuteTestcase operation is triggered within the SA according to TRI.
 Here it is assumed that the creation of the DatagramSocketImpl is performed at this point.
 In a concurrent test configuration scenario, the creation of the DatagramSocketAPI implementation could also be postponed to the occurrences of a triMap().
-For simplicity reasons, we assume that a non-concurrent test scenario is described by figure 16.
+For simplicity reasons, we assume that a non-concurrent test scenario is described by figure 17.

-From this point in time the test suite is able to receive messages from the PUT.
+From this point in time the test suite is able to receive messages from the PUT (see note 2).